moonspaish/presidential-election-plotting/README.md

 ax.set_axis_off()
 ax
 ```
-## Predominant party in each UAT but with 5 colors for each of the main cadidates in equal intervals ( Teritorial administrative unit )

 ![image](https://github.com/moonspaish/presidential-election-plotting/assets/69521713/93635761-dbe9-42f5-bebd-4a780975b066)
 In my mind this would be ideal with the way folium legends are displayed, using branca colormaps
 ![image](https://github.com/moonspaish/presidential-election-plotting/assets/69521713/ed3437b0-17dc-4e27-96f7-7e23062296d3)